TLO or All Risk? Do Not Choose the Wrong Car Insurance

 |

 Disclaimer: Premium data refers to OJK Circular Letter No. 6/SEOJK.05/2017 For Region II (Jabodetabek).
-Simulations and percentages may vary depending on vehicle condition, insurance company, and selected additional coverage (riders).
+Actual premiums may vary depending on vehicle condition, insurer underwriting policy, usage profile, and selected riders.

 Not sure about the difference between All Risk and TLO?
 Check out the full explanation here.
 The Difference Between Comprehensive (All Risk) and TLO Car Insurance in Indonesia.